Tutorial 1: R, syntax, atomic elements and console.

 of code, a group of two or more lines used for a particular operation is

-of code.
+called a chunk of code.
 But, before we get into them, practice your

 knowledge of operators and atomic elements to perform basic arithmetic